Maps are an essential part of any road trip. You’d most likely be lost without them, which would wreck your journey.

 Journey maps drive value in 4 measurable ways:

-Prioritizing your customers: As per PwC, 1 in 3 customers bid goodbye to a brand after one bad experience.
+Prioritizing your customers: As per PwC, After just one negative experience, more than half (61%) of the customers say they would move to a competitor; this number rises to 76% in the case of multiple negative experiences.
 By visualizing their challenges, pain points, questions, and buying process, the process of creating a cohesive, customer-centric brand strategy is simplified.

 Reduces churn: Minimizing negative customer experiences with journey mapping provides opportunities to improve retention and reduce churn.